July 1, 2013

 You may not be aware, but as a state employee, if you are enrolled in our health insurance program, the Caremark prescription plan covers certain smoking cessation treatments such as Zyban.
 You may want to talk to your doctor about that.
 There are also quit coaches available through the State.
 You can find more information about that on smokefree.umd.edu.”

 Be polite, and be direct.
-Make it clear that this policy went into effect on June 30, 2013, and the University is counting on all members of the community to comply with this important policy.
+Make it clear that the University is counting on all members of the community to comply with this important policy.

 Script idea: “We are concerned about the health and wellbeing of our employees, and we want to support your efforts to quit smoking.
 We ask you to commit to the policy and cooperate so that you will be healthier and our campus free from cigarette litter.”